saitejesh-cyber/trust-before-intelligence-book/manuscript/16_glossary.md

 - **API:** Application Programming Interface — A set of protocols and tools that allow different software applications to communicate with each other.

+- **BAA:** Business Associate Agreement — A contract required under HIPAA between a covered entity and a business associate that establishes permitted uses and disclosures of protected health information.

 - **BI:** Business Intelligence — Technologies, practices, and strategies for collecting, integrating, analyzing, and presenting business data to support better decision-making.

 - **BID:** Twice Daily — Medical dosing abbreviation indicating medication should be taken twice per day (from Latin "bis in die").